emmamorlock/workshop/exercices/dh2024-bbma-ex3.md

 - Row separator: leave empty
 - Row template: copy and paste the the pattern and add the reference to the column row with that pattern: `${name-of-the-column}`

+Copy and paste in the `Row template` central field of the form:

 ```
  <place xml:id="${xml:id}">
         <placeName>${name}</placeName>